A complete walkthrough to Conducting Qualitative Research Interviews

 D. Ethical Considerations

-Ethical considerations are paramount.
+Ethical considerations are very important.
 Obtain informed consent from all participants, ensuring they understand the purpose of the research, their rights, and the confidentiality of their data.
-Maintain anonymity and protect the privacy of your participants.
+On top of that, maintain anonymity and protect the privacy of your participants.
 Consider the power dynamics inherent in the interviewer-interviewee relationship and strive for a respectful and equitable interaction.

 II.
 Conducting the Qualitative Research Interview: The Interview Process